effingfergie/effingfergie/README.md

-- 👋 Hi, I’m @effingfergie
+- 👋 Hi, I’m @effingfergie.
-- 👀 I’m interested in technical writing and communication
+- 👀 I’m interested in technical writing and cybersecurity.
-- 🌱 I’m currently learning oXygen/
+- 🌱 I’m currently learning CyberSecurity, eIDAS legislation, Madcap Flare, Jira, Confluence, GitHub.
-- 💞️ I’m looking to collaborate on ...open to ideas
+- 💞️ I’m looking to collaborate on ...anythiong worthwhile.
-- 📫 How to reach me effingfergie@gmail.com
+- 📫 How to reach me effingfergie@gmail.com.

 <!---
 effingfergie/effingfergie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.